As a student, how can I get involved with sustainability efforts on campus?

 Yes.
-In partnership with RecycleLA, the Los Angeles municipal waste franchise initiative, USC has contracted with Republic Services to divert and dispose of our waste.
+In partnership with RecycLA, the Los Angeles municipal waste franchise initiative, USC has contracted with Republic Services to divert and dispose of our waste.
 The following systems are in effect:

-- USC Housing: On-campus residents, including the USC Village, sort their waste into blue recycling bins, green compost bins, and black mixed-waste bins in their rooms.
-Bins are taken to separate trash chutes and transferred to dedicated dumpsters in each residential facility’s trash enclosure.
+- USC Housing: On-campus residents, including the USC Village, sort their waste into blue recycling bins and black mixed-waste bins in their rooms.
+Bins are taken to dedicated dumpsters in each residential facility’s trash enclosure.
 Off-campus residents separate recycling and trash.
-Starting January 2019, multi-family dwellings (which the City of Los Angeles classifies as off-campus) will be required to compost if residents dispose of more than 4 cubic yards of trash on a weekly basis.

 - USC Administrative Offices: All USC office occupants sort their waste into blue recycling bins, black mixed-waste bins, and various e-waste receptacles.
 Blue and black bins are emptied daily, and the waste is deposited in the appropriate container at each office building’s external waste enclosure.

-- Classrooms: As part of the USC Sustainability 2020 Plan, multi-stream separation bins are being installed in every University Park Campus building.
-Installation is in four phases and projected to be completed by December 2018.
+- Classrooms: As part of the USC Sustainability 2020 Plan, multi-stream waste separation bins are being installed in every University Park Campus building.
+Installation is occurring in four phases.

-- Los Angeles Memorial Coliseum: USC has won the Pac 12’s Zero Waste Competition the last two years.
+- Los Angeles Memorial Coliseum: USC has won the Pac 12’s Zero Waste Competition several times.
 The Coliseum diverts more than 90 percent of the USC Trojans and Los Angeles Rams home game-day waste from local landfills through recycling and composting.

 Send a request by email to Gina Whisenant at USC Facilities Management Services, email@example.com.

-Q: Why is the Coliseum zero waste, but not the campus?
+Why is the Coliseum zero waste, but not the University Park Campus?